The Gang Goes to a Dog Track: Plot

 The Gang takes a bus with plans to go to the Kentucky Derby, but midway through the trip, Frank reveals that he is actually taking them to a dog track, Wildwood Greyhound Gardens, in West Virginia.
 Frank is a minority owner of a hound in the track, and the place is soon closing out.

 As Charlie and Mac consider betting on dogs, Charlie takes an interest in a man, Sparky, who tells them to bet on a dog named Squeaky Wheels.
 Mac is suspicious of Sparky, as he takes a raw hot dog from Charlie and wears no shoes.
 They ignore his suggestion, but are shocked when Squeaky Wheels wins.
 They find him again, finding that he finds food for the dogs and does not wear shoes out of respect for dogs.
 Sparky takes them to an animal shelter in the track, where he usually takes care of dogs.
 Dennis and Dee are disappointed with the experience, as they hoped to enter the high society elite at the Kentucky Derby.
 Frank introduces them to a friend, who co-owns part of his hound.
 He gets Dennis and Dee addicted to gambling, going from betting their own clothes to using them to eat dog food in a bet.
-Despite the humilliating experience, Dennis and Dee are determined to win back their money.
+Despite the humiliating experience, Dennis and Dee are determined to win back their money.

 After Sparky introduces them to his home trailer, Charlie and Mac inform him that the dog track will close down, which he did not know.
 Sparky then goes to his bedroom, where he commits suicide with a gunshot, prompting Charlie and Mac to flee after clearing their fingerprints from the scene.
+Before exiting the trailer, Charlie mentions setting the trailer on fire to further cover their tracks.
 To recoup their money, Dennis and Dee masturbate one of the dogs, as Frank wanted to make a deal with Saudis about it.
 However, Frank reveals that this was all part of an elaborate bet with his friend, betting that he could get them to masturbate the dog.
-He subsequently reveals that there is no deal with Saudies as he does not own a hound, and he does not care about gambling on dogs.
+He subsequently reveals that there is no deal with Saudis as he does not own a hound, and he does not care about gambling on dogs.
 On the bus back home, the Gang, with the exception of Frank, are speechless and stunned after the events at the dog track.
+During the credits, Sparky's trailer is seen engulfed in flames.